magit/magit/README.md

 **No *completely* new features are going to be implemented until after the next release.
-However some "new" features are going to make it into the release with replace existing but broken and/or misguided features.**
+However some "new" features are going to make it into the release which replace existing but broken and/or misguided features.**

 This shouldn't keep you from making feature requests, but first